LunaSare/datelife_examples/docs/Primates_report.md

 maximum age, because ages are transformed to minimize the variance.
 In contrast, the median chronograms obtained with minimum, mean and maximum distances have wider variation in their maximum ages, as can be observed in the distance between the green arrows in Fig. 3.
+This variation simply represents variation in source data.

 ## 3. Generate new chronograms

-Another way to leverage information from the source chronograms is to use the node ages as secondary calibration points to date any tree topology (with or without branch lengths) given that at least two taxa from source chronograms are in the tips of that topology.
+Another way to leverage information from the source chronograms is to use their node ages as secondary calibration points to date any tree topology (with or without branch lengths) given that at least two taxa from source chronograms are in the tips of that topology.